 We are offering 10 bursaries of up to £100 to assist those without a permanent paid role to continue researching.
 These funds are to enable applicants to purchase items required to carry out their research in the field of the social history of medicine, which they are currently unable to do, due to a loss of funds/work contracts, or lack of access to libraries.
-This may be, but is not limited to, purchasing books, accessing vital online resources, attending online training, obtaining vital technology and equipment.
+This may be, but not limited to, purchasing books, accessing vital online resources, attending online training, and obtaining vital technology and equipment.

 To be eligible, you must be a current member of SSHM, without a permanent paid role.
 This includes scholars at all stages of their careers, but preference will be given to members with limited funds or time left for their PhD or contract, and whose contracts may have been impacted by the current pandemic.